 - Equity is a commitment to ensuring historically underserved student populations are prepared for, have access to, and enroll and succeed in accelerated college-credit opportunities

 - College-going culture is a commitment to building a school culture that increases the college-going knowledge and career awareness of all students and their families

 - Accelerated college credit is a commitment to improving and expanding the variety of accelerated college credit course offerings in the region

 - Cross-sector partnerships are a commitment to collaboration between school districts, ESDs, and postsecondary institutions to achieve program goals

 - Cross-sector professional learning communities are a commitment to developing opportunities for faculty from postsecondary institutions and teachers from high schools to come together to establish an appropriate curriculum and shared assessments for dual-credit classes

-Overall, in 2014–15, the Regional Promise program achieved its goals by increasing the number of ACC classes available to students, expanding ACC enrollment for all students, increasing the number of teachers eligible to teach dual-credit courses, and reaching historically underserved populations in greater numbers than traditional dual-credit programs.
-The innovative program model that emphasized collaboration between the K–12 and postsecondary education sectors may have contributed to the program’s success.
-In addition, the explicit focus on reaching historically underserved populations ensured that grantees were mindful of expanding access to these groups during implementation.
+Overall, the Regional Promise program has made progress toward its goals by increasing the number of ACC classes available to students, expanding ACC enrollment for all students, increasing the number of teachers eligible to teach dual-credit courses, and reaching historically underserved populations in greater numbers than traditional dual-credit programs.
+The innovative program model that emphasizes collaboration between the K–12 and postsecondary education sectors may contribute to the program’s success.
+In addition, the explicit focus on reaching historically underserved populations ensure that grantees are mindful of expanding access to these groups during implementation.

 Research Summaries and Evaluation Reports